xmixahlx/nix-tools/README.md

 tools for hardware acceleration, media, and wayland for x86_64.<br>

-intended for debian bullseye+, but should* work on any linux distro.<br>
+intended for debian bullseye+ as base, but should* work on any linux distro. recommend debian unstable with experimental. see nix-config-apt.<br>

 ## hwaccel
 nix-install-alacritty<br>